We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - What do we do well?

-- What positive aspects of the business give us a competitive advantage?
+- What gives us a competitive advantage?

-- What do our competitors do better?
+- What do our competitors do better than us?

-- How can we improve business processes?
+- How can we improve our business processes?

 - Do the public like us?

-- What potential competitors may enter the market?
+- Could potential competitors enter the market?

-- Are our resource and material supplies unstable or insecure?
+- Are our supplies unstable or insecure?

 Use your SWOT analysis